Klaim/stdcxx-privext/proposal/draft.md

 the function declaration.
 Within the class definition, this will have the same effect as putting the static keyword before the declaration.
-Outside of the class definition, prefixing with static will denote static linkage, while suffixing will denote a static private extension method.
+Outside of the class definition, prefixing with static will denote file scope, while suffixing will denote a static private extension method.

 Some examples: